 - Neighbourhood Area.
 The A465 runs through the Parish connecting the two main settlements of Stoke Cross and Stoke Lacy to Hereford, Bromyard, and via the A44, to Worcester and Leominster.
-For only 6 days per week there is an infrequent bus service to Hereford and Worcester via Bromyard that stops at Stoke Lacy, Stoke Cross and Cricks Green.
-The bus service provides poor connectivity to other towns.
-On the 7th day there is not a bus service.
-Stoke Lacy and Stoke Cross do not even have a mention in the current bus timetable!!
-The nearest rail station is Hereford. - 8.2 Enforced, as a result of poor public transport, most residents rely on private cars to access education, employment opportunities, shops and local facilities.
+Public transport is limited and reportedly unreliable through the parish.
+As at April 2022, the 420 bus service operates through Stoke Lacy along the A465.
+There are 5 buses per weekday travelling from Stoke Lacy to Worcester via Bromyard and 3 buses daily at weekends.
+There are 6 buses to Hereford on weekdays and 3 buses daily at the weekend.
+Connections via public transport are poor to other market towns such as Leominster and Ledbury.
+The nearest rail station is at Hereford. - 8.2 Enforced, as a result of poor public transport, most residents rely on private cars to access education, employment opportunities, shops and local facilities.
 The 2011 Census showed that car ownership was relatively high with 76.2% of households having access to 1 or 2 vehicles.
 It is likely that this figure has increased in recent years in line with national trends, and it may continue to do so, possibly with greater reliance on electric vehicles which require provision of suitable charging points. - 8.3 Whilst the two main settlements are connected by the A465 they are not connected by an official, or safe, footpath.
 There is a very narrow track next to the A465 which has been deemed to not be wide enough by the highways department and is not maintained and which, dangerously, does not run the length of the road between the settlements.
 Only on one side of the road is there a footpath that links most of the houses of Stoke Cross along the A465.
-There is not a safe designated crossing area. - 8.4 There are various other indirect public footpaths linking the settlements to each other and the wider rural area (see Appendix 4 Map 6).
+There is not a safe designated crossing area. - There are various other indirect public footpaths linking the settlements to each other and the wider rural area (see Appendix 4 Map 6).
 Public Footpaths in Stoke Lacy Parish).
-A new parish council footpaths officer has provided a comprehensive review of the 9 public rights
+A new

-- of way around the Parish.
+- parish council footpaths officer has provided a comprehensive review of the 9 public rights of way around the Parish.
 It is hoped that repairs will be made to some of the bridges which are currently closed to public access. - 8.5 At the public meeting on 5th February 2020, residents advised they 'would like to see public rights of way well maintained and improved.
 Some paths are currently closed or obstructed.
 Landowners should be made aware of their responsibilities and encouraged to install gates and dog-friendly stiles so that there is accessibility for the public to exercise their dogs and improved accessibility for the less abled, disabled, and young children'.
 (These points are being promoted by our Parish Footpaths Officer.)